Chaouia (Morocco): Tribal composition

 The Chaouia tribal confederation come from a variety of Arab and Berber origins, although today they are linguistically Arabized.
 The Chaouia, alongside other regions in the Atlantic plains like Doukkala and Chiadma, are inhabited by a group known as ʕrubis.
-The ʕrubis are ethnically Bedouin and are believed to descend from Bedouin tribes that migrated into North Africa in the 11th–13th century. "ʕrubi" has in recent times also adopted a more general meaning of rural alongside its ethnic mean due to Bedouins traditionally inhabiting the countryside and thus coming to symbolise everything that has a rural character.
+The ʕrubis are ethnically Bedouin and are believed to descend from Bedouin tribes that migrated into North Africa in the 11th–13th century. "ʕrubi" has in recent times also adopted a more general meaning of rural alongside its ethnic meaning due to Bedouins traditionally inhabiting the countryside and thus coming to symbolise everything that has a rural character.
 A French survey of Moroccan tribes published in 1915 reported that all of these tribes claimed a pure Arab origin.
 In a modern study done on a group of families of the Mzab who migrated to Umbria, anthropologist Alessandra Persichetti found that the majority affirmed their Arab identity even though some had a Berber parent.
 The Chaouia tribal confederation traditionally consists of 14 Arabic-speaking tribes.
 Their origins according to colonial-era French orientalist Édouard Michaux-Bellaire is as follows: